Olejechka/HW/README.md

-Here you can finde my hw
+Here you can finde our hw